 Advantages of Surge Tank:

-- Surge tank reduces detecting potential problems like vortex flow or waterfall.
+- This tank reduces detecting potential problems like vortex flow or waterfall.

-- It provides proofing the safety against outflow from the aeration structure.
+- It provides proofing of the safety against outflow from the aeration structure.

 - Also, used in the measurement of throttle loss.